Schema-Focused Therapy, Life Recovery, And More…

 - The teenager that finds life meaningless and with no purpose (theory), who struggles with depression and social adaptability and finds himself on a myriad of medications, all of which make life dull (validation).

-We want to ensure that we scrutinize not merely the evidence but also deconstruct, in a sense, the lens through which we evaluate said evidence.
+We want to ensure that we scrutinize not merely the evidence but also deconstruct, in a sense, the lens through which we evaluate the evidence.

 In counseling, we refer to these basic beliefs as “core beliefs.”